Healthy Balance

 Tick-Borne Illnesses

-You probably know someone who’s had Lyme disease, a bacterial infection that starts with a tick bite.
+You probably know someone diagnosed with Lyme disease, a bacterial infection that starts with a tick bite.
 But every year, Virginia residents are diagnosed with two other types of tick-borne illness: Rocky Mountain spotted fever and ehrlichiosis.

 “I would definitely say cases of Lyme disease are surging here.
 And I’ve never used that verb before when it comes to increasing incidence of anything,” says James Nataro, MD, PhD, a pediatric infectious disease expert and physician in chief of UVA Children’s Hospital.